ollieread/multiauth/README.md

     "require": {
     		"ollieread/multiauth": "dev-master"
     }

+Now you'll want to update or install via composer.

+    composer update

 Next you open up app/config/app.php and replace the AuthServiceProvider with

     "Ollieread\Multiauth\MultiauthServiceProvider"

+**NOTE** It is very important that you replace the default service providers.
+If you do not wish to use Reminders, then remove the original Reminder server provider as it will cause errors.

 Configuration is pretty easy too, take app/config/auth.php with its default values: